 Emerging Programs and Partnerships

 I love the desert – its birds, its plants, its heat, its light, its people, its conservation issues.
 My dream is to work in all of the Earth’s deserts before my time is up.
-At Point Blue, I lead our projects in the Sonoran and Mojave Deserts of California, Arizona, and Nevada.
-I also worked for many years on a small population of endangered Willow Flycatchers at Mono Lake, CA - until their extinction in 2013.
+At Point Blue, I lead our projects in the Sonoran and Mojave Deserts of California, Arizona, and Nevada, and I supervise much of Point Blue's work on endangered Willow Flycatcher and Bell's Vireo populations (resume).

 I graduated from the University of Michigan’s School of Natural Resources and the Environment in 1998, and I joined the (then) Point Reyes Bird Observatory in 1999.
 I have worked here ever since.
-I have been enrolled in the University of Arizona’s Graduate Program since 2008.
-My thesis work is on the effects of fire and drought on bird populations in the Sonoran Desert.
+I received my Master's at the University of Arizona in 2014, and my thesis work is on the effects of fire and drought on bird populations in the Sonoran Desert.

-At PRBO/Point Blue, I have led research into the impacts of off-highway vehicles and drought on Sonoran Desert birds, the recovery of a population of endangered Bell’s Vireos near Death Valley, the discovery of a sympatric population of Willow and Dusky Flycatcers at Mono Lake, saguaro pollination and seed dispersal by birds and insects, and I was lucky to participate in Point Blue’s long term research on Adélie Penguins at Cape Crozier, Antarctica.
+At Point Blue, I have led research into the impacts of off-highway vehicles and drought on Sonoran Desert birds, the recovery of a population of endangered Bell’s Vireos near Death Valley, the discovery of a sympatric population of Willow and Dusky Flycatcers at Mono Lake, saguaro pollination and seed dispersal by birds and insects, and I was lucky to participate in Point Blue’s long term research on Adélie Penguins at Cape Crozier, Antarctica.
 This summer, we will complete the 10th field season of our long-term work at the Amargosa River, and I will train and assist on a California Department of Fish and Wildlife survey of Willow Flycatchers and Yellow-billed Cuckoos in the Eastern Sierra Nevada.

 Though I am often in the field in random, rocky, dusty places, I can eventually be found near Tucson, AZ.
 I have also (and ironically) spent my off-seasons back in Ann Arbor, MI, where my partner Claire serves out a fellowship at the University of Michigan’s creative writing program.